simonokeefe/my-local-school/README.md

 ## Process

 Install QGIS and plugin, and unzip data and Spatialite executables to new folder `C:\MyLocalSchool\`.

+Follow the process documented in [Generate Victorian Schools Layer](generate-victorian-schools-layer.md) to create the schools GeoJSON file.

 Here's how the folder should look.

 ```
 MyLocalSchool